danigmartin/google-homepage/README.md

-This is the easy version of HTML/CSS project called "google-homepage", of "The Odin Project" curriculum.
+This is the easy version of HTML/CSS project called "google-homepage", from The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css).